AdobeDocs/document-cloud-mobile.en/help/scan-ios/troubleshooting.md

 **Why is the app asking for photo and camera access?**

 To use the camera or photo, you must provide the app access.
-For configuration details, see :ref:`settingsaccess`.
+For configuration details, see [Settings](settings.md)

 **Why can't I install Adobe Scan on my device?**